Entry Level Positions

 Programs for Recent Graduates:

 • Army Fellows Program (AFP) - program that ensures development of Civilians through a blend of progressive and sequential work assignments, formal training, and self-development.
 Individuals in this program will be able to progress from entry level to key positions.
-To learn more visit here.
+To learn more, visit here.

-Key Benefits:
+Entry-Level Key Benefits:

-Recent Graduate Spotlights
+Spotlights

 We recently asked a few of our recent graduates to share any personal quotes or thoughts and insights about their experiences as a new ATEC employee.

-Jessica, Operations Research Systems Analyst
+Mario, Operations Research Analyst

 U.S. Army Operational Test Command